xtanaa001/Xiaoqi-Homepage/content/join.md

 ## <span style="color:#00204e"> `Prospective Postdoctoral Fellows` </span>

-I am interested in hosting postdocs in a variety of areas, including but not limited to: i) online algorithms, ii) stochastic modeling, optimization, and learning, iii) algorithmic game theory and mechanism design, and iv) market design in energy systems and urban systems.
+I am interested in hosting postdocs in a variety of areas, including but not limited to: i) online algorithms, ii) stochastic modeling, optimization, and learning, iii) algorithmic game theory and mechanism design, and iv) market design in energy systems and urban energy-transport nexus.
 Interested candidates please email me your detailed CV and one representative publication.
 I might approach you if there is a match in background and research interests.